 17.12.11.
 Madras St / Hereford St, St John's Anglican Church demolition site view, Arrow House demolition site, CTV bldg demolition site, Hotel Grand Chancellor, demolition in progress, middle background

-Hereford St: By St John's iron fence, another pile of salvaged church stones, some on pallets & several white, plastic bags, filled with church stones, awaited church resurrection.
+Hereford St: By St John's iron-fence, another pile of salvaged-stones, some on pallets.
+Several white plastic-bags were filled with church-stones awaiting church resurrection.

 17.12.11.
 St John's Anglican Church, demolition site view, salvaged church stones, Madras St / Hereford St